 We haven’t seen an apology from Pepsi yet, but they did say this, according to CNN:

-This is a global ad that reflects people from different walks of life coming together in a spirit of harmony, and we think that’s an import message to convey.
+This is a global ad that reflects people from different walks of life coming together in a spirit of harmony, and we think that’s an important message to convey.

 In the meantime, though my heart will deeply miss my beloved Henny & Pepsi combo so very much(S/O to Static Major), I’m forever looking at them like this ….